October 28th, 2021.

 Collection and Use of Information Through the xMatters Service (SaaS Platform)

-The xMatters service collects information under the direction of our clients, and we have no direct relationship with the individuals whose personal data it processes. xMatters works with our clients to help them provide notice to their customers concerning the purpose for which personal information is collected.
-We collect the following kinds of personal information from our clients:
+The xMatters service collects information under the direction of our customers, and we have no direct relationship with the individuals whose personal data it processes. xMatters works with our customers to help them provide notice to their customers concerning the purpose for which personal information is collected.
+We collect the following kinds of personal information from our customers:

 - Contact information such as name, email address, mailing address, phone number, job title